incognitochain/incognito-extension-2.0/README.md

 ### Add extension to Chrome

-**Important** Unload any previously loaded Incognito Wallet extension, only one extension can be loaded at one time.
+**Important** Unload any previously loaded Incognito Assets extension, only one extension can be loaded at one time.

 - Go to chrome://extensions
 - Enable developer mode